 Companies that are able to modernise and adapt their offerings to match or exceed industry standard will always have the lowest attrition rates, and are able to maintain a motivated and productive workforce.
 During my time working within the commercial division at SEC, I’ve noticed many of my clients adapting their offerings to appeal to candidates and engage their current teams.
 So how can companies ensure they’re doing all they can to retain and attract the best talent?

-Company culture is the place I start when discussing new opportunities with candidates.
 In recent years a lot of my clients have focused on the wellbeing of their employees, and are beginning to modernise in ways other areas within pharma haven’t.
-A lot of the culture will depend on those within your organisation, but think about the things you can impact as a business owner; open office spaces where associate level are working side-by-side with director level encourages an open work atmosphere, and can have a positive impact on company communication and employee wellbeing.
+A lot of the culture will depend on those within your organisation, but think about the things you can impact as a business owner; open office spaces where associate level are working side-by-side with director level employees encourages an open work atmosphere, and can have a positive impact on company communication and employee wellbeing.
 Offerings such as free breakfasts or fitness classes might seem trivial, but small things like that could seal the deal when extending an offer.

 Invest in your people.
 Devise an ongoing development plan that adapts as your employees progress.